TysonAndre/LanguageServer-phan-neovim/README.md

     autocmd!
-    " The below setting is recommended for LanguageClient-neovim " to stop the left column from flickering on and off autocmd User LanguageClientStarted setlocal signcolumn=yes
+    " The below setting is recommended for LanguageClient-neovim " to stop the left column from flickering on and off " Note: This affects all open panes of vim.
+    " Use setlocal instead of set if you want to only affect the active pane. autocmd User LanguageClientStarted set signcolumn=yes
-    autocmd User LanguageClientStopped setlocal signcolumn=auto
+    autocmd User LanguageClientStopped set signcolumn=auto

-    " Discard *all* errors in the QuickFix window if the language server " is stopped manually or crashes
+    " Discard *all* errors in the QuickFix window if the language server " stops or crashes
+    autocmd User LanguageClientStopped call setqflist([])

+    " This will automatically open the QuickFix window with 5 lines of space " when the language server starts
+    " (and close it when it's stopped or crashes) autocmd User LanguageClientStarted copen 5
-    autocmd User LanguageClientStopped call setqflist([]) augroup end
+    autocmd User LanguageClientStopped cclose augroup end

-" Optional: This will make the LanguageClient send change notifications every 0.5 seconds (instead of every keystroke).
-" This affects all language servers you have installed, not just PHP.
-" This may reduce CPU usage and result in a more stable experience. let g:LanguageClient_changeThrottle = 0.5
 ```

 If you install this plugin manually, then execute the following commands in this directory: